abe-winter/automigrate/burndown.md

 * [ ] integration test with postgres, maybe also mysql
 * [ ] design drop table
 * [ ] .manualmig.yml feature to rename table and column
+* [ ] advanced merging support -- some way to inherit columns from other libraries / locations

 ### 0.4.0